pmiklos/headless-byteball/README.md

-# Headless wallet for Byteball network
+# Headless wallet for Byteball testnet network

 This is a headless alternative of the [GUI wallet](../../../byteball) for Byteball network.
 It is designed for an always-online deployment on a server.